Introducing Esme’s Umbrella

 2015 to now

-When I founded Esme’s Umbrella in 2015, it was at a time when very little was known about Charles Bonnet Syndrome (CBS).
-Far too few people talked about their vivid, silent, visual hallucinations – for fear of a mental health diagnosis – and ophthalmologists were reluctant to warn their patients that CBS might develop.
+When I founded Esme’s Umbrella in 2015, people knew very little about Charles Bonnet Syndrome (CBS).
+Far too few people talked about their vivid, silent, visual hallucinations, for fear of a mental health diagnosis.
+Ophthalmologists were reluctant to warn their patients that CBS might develop.

 Now, the climate is very different.
-Fewer people keep quiet about the images which dog their days and many more ophthalmologists or optometrists are raising the subject.
+Fewer people keep quiet about the images which dog their days, and many more ophthalmologists and optometrists are raising the subject.
 We know that if CBS is discussed before it develops, the outcome is so much better.

 When the first hallucination appears, it will be recognised for what it is and there will be less worry that it is heralding a mental health crisis.